 The Predators are known for their various vision modes that serve different purposes and work in different environments.
-The vision modes are provided by their bio-masks and make them more efficient hunters, giving them an edge over their opponents.
-The vision modes are also quite inconsistent, with each new Predator movie introducing a new one.
+The vision modes are provided by the Yautja bio-masks that make them more efficient hunters, giving them an edge over their opponents.
+The types of vision are also quite inconsistent, with each new Predator movie introducing a new one.
 Here is an overview of all the different vision modes from the Predator and Alien vs. Predator movies.

 Regular Vision for a Predator without a mask